intel/ai-containers/pipelines/fab_analytics/classical-ml/synthetic/inference/README.md

-# Classical ML PyUber INFERENCE - Wafer Insights
+# Classical ML Synthetic INFERENCE - Wafer Insights
 ## Description
 This document contains instructions on how to run Wafer Insights pipelines with make and docker compose.
 ## Project Structure